-There’s no definitive answer to this question as countries have different laws and regulations relating to employee monitoring and workplace privacy.
+There’s no definitive answer to this question as countries have different laws and regulations relating to employee control and workplace privacy.

 In most countries monitoring of work devices is completely legal.
 Yet, in some you need consent while in others you can monitor emails but not keystrokes, and so on.
 The legality of the extent of employee tracking depends on your local, state or federal laws.